arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 <p style="color: #666677">
 (a friendly reminder that reading post before commenting is a great idea.
-Some people see this as an argument for GUI &mdash; but it's completely wrong)
+Some people see this as an argument for GUI &mdash; but it's completely misleading)
 </p>